 Another change since founding, was to become a certified 501(3), non-profit entity incorporated in New York state in 2008.
 Our growth since 1989 has had an important impact on the education professionals and organizations working diligently to help New York students realize their higher education and career goals.
 To date,almost 300 schools, colleges, and community-based organizations are proud members of the College Access Consortium of New York... and we are still growing.

-Consider becoming a new member!
-We'd be pleased to meet your organization!
+Consider becoming member!
+We'd be pleased to engage and support the work of your organization!